eurotech/eth-ansible-examples/playbook-lora-all-in-one-gateway-basic-install/dev_readme.md

 * Document passing in custom ESF credentials
 * document that docker logging is NOT enabled if daemon.json already exists!
 * document lora installer file version
+* document that for 6.2.0, ansible package must be installed and configured with user assets;deploy;configuration

+* finish validate test for REST
+* adjust REST fail messages to point to troubleshooting section of documentation

 MQTT Broker Credentials
 UN: LoRaMQTTUser